techidaily/site-win11-tips/source/_posts/resetting-steam-symbols-on-pc.md

 1. Restart your Windows device.
 2. Ensure that the Steam client is up-to-date.
 If it isn't, update it.
 3. Revert any changes you made to the Steam directory folders on your drives.
-4. Update your graphics drivers (see[how to update your graphics drivers](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for more information).
+4. Update your graphics drivers (see [how to update your graphics drivers](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for more information).

  If the above fixes don't solve the problem, move on to the following solutions.